Amlodipine

 • Feeling faint when you stand up

 • Be careful when getting up from either lying down or sitting to avoid falls.
-These effects put you at risk of falls and injuries, especially if you are elderly
+These effects put you at risk of falls and injuries, especially if you're an older adult.

 • Swollen ankles or feet